How to Prepare For and Rehome a Rescue Dog.

-in some cases, it is because of a marriage breakup, bereavement or for allergy or medical reasons.
+in other cases, it is because of a marriage breakup, bereavement or for allergy or medical reasons.

 What does amaze and anger me is that some people take on dogs almost as a fashion accessory and then discard it when it is either no longer cool or convenient.

 The decision to take on a dog should never ever be taken lightly the whole family must buy into the idea or the problems it can cause can be terminal for a relationship that may already be in decline.

 I have had clients that told me that they bought a dog so as not to look out of place when walking, they clearly hated the animals and the dogs sadly knew they were unloved and unwanted.
 In most of these cases, I recommended re-homing.